Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 Re: (Score:2)

-This changes things (Score:2)
+This changes things (Score:3)

 Sorry I don’t understand his point.
 This has nothing to do with the absolute value of the direct payments made by the customer.
 This is about selling their data.
 Zuckerberg is trying to confuse the issues, and I find it really problematic.